altmattr/teaching/COMP3000 - Programming Languages/src/2_introduction.md

     \item Processing
     \item C
   \end{itemize}

-\subsection*{Solution}
+answer: |
   Key to this question is that these are languages, and we can't answer for languages.
 We can only answer for particular language implementations!
 However, most languages come with standard implementations \emph{or} the implementations all use the same general approach.
 For Java and Processing and C, all implementations are compilers (though processing is a "transpiler").
 For JavaScript, there are \emph{both} compiled and interpreted implementations.

-\section*{Compiler or Interpreter?}
+## Compiler or Interpreter? <tex-essay>
+question: |
   In your own words, give \emph{a single sentence} that describes \emph{the most important} distinction between compilers and interpreters.

-\subsection*{Solution}
+answer: |
   Compilers will output code, probably in a lower-level language, while interpreters will execute the code directly.

-\section*{Regex}
+## Regex <tex-essay>
+question: |
   Write a regular expressions that will work over the following text to extract:
   \begin{itemize}
     \item every instance of "the the" and "teh" (common errors)